Health in humanitarian crises » Hunger and malnutrition »

 The dimension of the problem

-Despite the current rate of 22.3% representing a significant reduction from the 33% prevalence of chronic malnutrition in 2000, this decrease has not been uniform.
-The decline has been sharp in several densely populated countries in South Asia, which have seen the most economic growth during this period.
-However, in Latin America, the decrease has been far less pronounced, and in Africa, the number of children with chronic malnutrition has even increased from 61 to 63 million.
+Although the current value of 23.2% represents a significant reduction from the 33% prevalence of chronic undernutrition in 2000, this has not been symmetrical.
+The decline has been very pronounced in several densely populated South Asian countries, which have experienced the greatest economic growth during the period.
+However, in Latin America it has been much less pronounced, and in Africa the number of chronically undernourished children has even increased, reaching 64.8 million.

 The causes of chronic malnutrition have the greatest impact in the first months of life.